- About Us

 Upper School begins an exciting period in a student’s life.
 To be sure, grades begin to count for college admission, but perhaps more importantly, students are being prepared to succeed in college.
 In addition, the Upper School offers many opportunities for challenge, service, and competition in which students discover who they are, and who they want to be.
 We are proud to offer 15 AP courses, 7 college classes taught on Valwood’s campus and 16 varsity, no-cut athletic teams.

 The students and faculty at Valwood are served by two libraries.
 The Corker Giles Library is located in Crane Hall and the Lower School library, Turner Library, is located in Foy Anderson Hall.
-The libraries have a combined total of 11,828 volumes and 51 periodical subscriptions.
+Corker Giles Library houses thousands of books available to pre-K through 12th grades.
+The Turner Library houses a computer and innovations lab.

 Each library provides additional resources for learning and a quiet environment for study and reading.
 Computers are available to students and faculty and are networked to all other computers on campus.